Girish Karnad: Controversies

 At the Tata Literary Festival held in Mumbai in 2012, Karnad was invited to speak about "his life in theater" in an hour-long session.
-Instead of talking about the subject, he took the opportunity to lash out at V. S. Naipaul for his "antipathy towards Indian Muslims".
-V. S. Naipaul had earlier been conferred the Lifetime achievement award by the festival's organisers.
+During his speech, he lashed out at V. S. Naipaul for his "antipathy towards Indian Muslims".
+Naipaul had earlier been conferred the Lifetime achievement award by the festival's organisers.
 Karnad also criticized the organizers for having honored Naipaul.
 The audience, which had gathered to hear Karnad speak, had mixed reactions to the speech.
 Some, like organizer Anil Dharker, tried ineffectually to steer the speech toward less controversial waters.
 Others were amused by the episode, and some commented on the research and logic that had gone into the speech (unfortunately overshadowed by its 'scandalous' nature).

 Just a few weeks after this, Karnad again created controversy by claiming that Rabindranath Tagore, who wrote India's national anthem, was a great poet but a second-rate playwright.

 In November 2015, during celebrations marking the anniversary of 18th-century Muslim ruler Tipu Sultan's birth, Karnad stated that Bangalore International Airport should have been named after Tipu Sultan instead of Kempe Gowda.
 This created a furore among many people.
 Karnad apologised the following day.

 Personal life

-While working in Madras for Oxford University Press on his return from England, he met his future wife Saraswathi Ganapathy at a party.
+While working in Madras for Oxford University Press on his return from England, Karnad met his future wife Saraswathi Ganapathy at a party.
 They decided to marry but the marriage was only formalised ten years later, when Karnad was 42 years old.
 Saraswathi was born to a Parsi mother, Nurgesh Mugaseth, and a Kodava Hindu father, Kodandera Ganapathy.
 The couple had two children.
-They lived in Bangalore.
+They lived in Bengaluru.
+He was extremely fluent and well-versed in Kannada, Konkani, Hindi, Marathi, and English.